halflife3/datazilla/README.md

 ## Simple Cases
 First we create a table, and a corresponding Java bean file: [Java file generation](#Java-file-generation)

-**`NOTE:`** All sql snippets here, including DDL, DQL and DML, conform to MySQL syntax, these may vary slightly under other databases, but generally don't affect the validity of those examples listed below.
+**`NOTE:`** All SQL snippets here, including DDL, DQL and DML, conform to MySQL syntax, these may vary slightly under other databases, but generally don't affect the validity of those examples listed below.
 ```sql
 CREATE TABLE IF NOT EXISTS `dummy`  (
    `id`            bigint(20) AUTO_INCREMENT NOT NULL,